benhoyt/cdnupload/README.rst

 * The cdnupload version, Python version, and operating system type and version
 * Steps or a test case that reproduces the issue (ideally)

-If you have a feature request or suggestion, open an issue and we'll discuss!
+If you have a feature request or suggestion, open an issue and we’ll discuss!

-You're welcome to submit a pull request as well, but it's usually best to open an issue first, so we can discuss the changes before you put a lot of time into the fix or feature.
+You’re welcome to submit a pull request as well, but it’s usually best to open an issue first, so we can discuss the changes before you put a lot of time into the fix or feature.

 See `CONTRIBUTING.md <https://github.com/benhoyt/cdnupload/blob/master/CONTRIBUTING.md>`_ in the cdnupload source tree for some legal requirements and more information.